-[•] These 2020 overtime rates will require the employer to round up to the nearest cent.
-For example, if a non-tipped employee of a small employer (no medical benefits) works 5 hours of overtime, the employer would calculate the employee's pay as \$15.75 x 1.5 x 5 hours = \$118.125.
-The employee's pay should be rounded up to \$118.13.
+The 2018 overtime rate for large employers who do not pay towards medical benefits will require the employer to round up to the nearest two decimal increment.
+For example, if an employee works 5 hours of overtime, the employer would calculate the employee's pay as $15.45 \times 1.5 \times 5$ hours = 115.875.
+The employee's pay should be rounded up to 115.88.